 Workplace Drug Testing Issues – Iowa State Laws

 Use caution when drug testing in Iowa, have a written policy and follow Iowa laws carefully.
+Iowa Code section 730.5, is a complex statute that contains numerous application pitfalls for employers.
+All employment drug testing programs should be reviewed by an expert in drug testing or legal counsel.

 These categories do not affect DOT-regulated drug testing.
 Government employers should always call for potential additional restrictions on employee drug testing.